 All of that is changing now.
-Telemedicine isn’t restricted to healthcare provider to healthcare provider interactions.
+Telemedicine isn’t restricted from healthcare provider to healthcare-provider interactions.
 Big computers and monitors aren’t required.
 Today, patients can have virtual appointments with providers using home computers and other devices.

 According to the Deloitte Center for Health Solutions 2013 Survey of U.S. Physicians, 18% of primary care physicians use telemedicine for follow-up or diagnostic visits.
 They are able to do this using services that provide the platform to securely connect with patients.